 Judge Albert G. and Harriet Elizabeth Grimes Perry

 In late 1833 or early 1834, Perry became secretary to the Alcalde at Sarahville de Viesca in Robertson's Colony (in present Falls County), and in 1835 was First Lt. of a frontier defense Ranger company.
 He was a member of the Viesca Committee of Safety, and was a delegate to the Consultation of 1835.

 The Perrys lived in Washington from 1836 to 1843, when they moved to Anderson in present Grimes County.
 In 1852 they moved to Falls County, where they farmed, and he was county and district judge.

-In 1883, when the railroad bypassed the community of Peyton, a new settlement developed along the rail line and was named Perry in honor of Albert G. Perry.
+In 1883, when the railroad bypassed the community of Peyton, a new settlement

 Location.
 31° 23.911′ N, 96° 54.652′ W. Marker is in Perry, Texas, in Falls County.
 Marker is at the intersection of State Highway 6 and County Route 112, on the right when traveling south on State Highway 6.
 Touch for map.
 Marker is in this post office area: Riesel TX 76682, United States of America.
+Touch for directions.